City Guide Volume 14: Two Days in Paris

 Marché aux Puces de Vanves

-Early Sunday morning, I bundled up and took the metro to Marché aux Puces de Vanves, where vendors pull up in vans, set out their treasures, and let the bargaining begin.
+Early Sunday morning, I bundled up and took the metro to Marché aux Puces de Vanves, opens in a new tab, where vendors pull up in vans, set out their treasures, and let the bargaining begin.
 It was freezing, but I spent five blissful hours rummaging through vintage paintings, old photographs, and the kind of trinkets you just know have stories to tell.

 The Mother of All Flea Markets: Marché aux Puces de Saint-Ouen

-After dropping my finds at the hotel (and questioning how I’d fit everything in my suitcase), I made my way to Marché aux Puces de Saint-Ouen—the legendary Parisian flea market.
+After dropping my finds at the hotel (and questioning how I’d fit everything in my suitcase), I made my way to Marché aux Puces de Saint-Ouen, opens in a new tab—the legendary Parisian flea market.
 With its maze of permanent stalls, each section specializing in different antiques (textiles, furniture, odd little curiosities), I could have spent days here.
 Let’s just say, my bags were dangerously close to being overweight by the end of this trip.

 Final Thoughts: The Trade Show That Wasn’t & The Paris Joy Drop

 So, how was Maison et Objet?
 Honestly?
 Kind of a bust.
 The location wasn’t quite right for my brand, and sales were meh.
 But the trip itself?
 Completely worth it.
-I came home with a head full of inspiration, a camera roll packed with Parisian beauty, and enough vintage finds to launch the Paris Joy Drop—a little online pop-up of my favorite flea market treasures.

 Until next time, Paris.
 Because I will be back.